MOSTAR and stari most

 Besides the required fees of ten euros for the training, and 20 euros for the jump itself, you must satisfy the jump masters on the proper diving form.
 Once they are satisfied you have the form down, they will take you to a lower dive platform situated on the bank of the river.
 If you have not lost your courage by this point, you will perform the dive from the lower platform, and once you have received their approval, the dive masters will take you to the Stari most for your actual jump with destiny.

-While you may not find yourself in the Red Bull Cliff Diving Championship series that stops in Mostar each year, you will have a once in a lifetime experience that will have you adding your name to the massive tome that holds the names of all of the men (And 6 women) who have flung themselves the 78ft (24 m) from the bridge into the icy river and survived.
+While you may not find yourself in the Red Bull Cliff Diving Championship series that stops in Mostar each year, you will have a once in a lifetime experience that will have you adding your name to the massive tome that holds the names of all of the men (And 6 women) who have flung themselves 78 feet (24 m) from the bridge into the icy river and survived.

 Congratulations!
 You will now receive an official certificate to hang on the wall.
 And you will forever be a proud member of the Mostar Dive club, which allows you to return anytime and jump for free, and will probably earn you a free round of beer back at the youth hostel.